DeepSkyWorkflows/deepskyworkflows.github.io/_gallery/betelgeuse.md

 title: "Betelgeuse"
 type: Star
 tags: ["The star Betelgeuse (αOri)"]
-description: Brilliant orange Betelgeuse is a red supergiant that adorns Orion's shoulder and is one of the lagest stars the human eye can perceive.
-In our solar sytem, the edge of Betelgeuse would extend beyond the orbit of Mars.
+description: Brilliant orange Betelgeuse is a red supergiant that adorns Orion's shoulder and is one of the largest stars the human eye can perceive.
+In our solar system, the edge of Betelgeuse would extend beyond the orbit of Mars.
 image: assets/images/gallery/betelgeuse/thumb.jpg
 telescope: Stellina
 length: "400mm"
 aperture: "80mm"
 folder: betelgeuse
+group: betelgeuse
 exposure: 1
 lights: 47
 sessions: 3